Face of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Overseas we have an election with Le Penn in France which has the potential to drive a Frexit and a potential falling apart of a united Europe.

 On the side, we have the rise of new media all over the world.
 We have Trump cutting them out altogether and going straight to the people.
-We have corporates like Twitter and Facebook trying to influence elections and as a result find their influence waning as people
+We have corporates like Twitter and Facebook trying to influence elections and as a result find their influence waning as people are aware and are factoring it in.

 Locally, there are a number of issues bubbling near the surface which may still trigger even more by-elections, and it is not at all guaranteed that we won’t see more MPs heading for the safety of the private sector before the boil pops.